sib-swiss/unix-first-steps-training/exercise_instructions.md

    Here are some some more useful commands for aliases:

     ```sh
      alias       # Lists the currently defined aliases.
      unalias ll  # Removes the alias from the current shell session.

-    type ll     # The "type" command tells if a command is an alias, or shows
+     # The "type" command tells if a command is an alias:
+     #  * If yes, the aliased command is shown.
-                # the path to the binary file.
+     #  * If not, the path to the binary file is shown.
-                # -> ll is aliased to `ls -lh --group-directories-first --color=auto'
+     type ll    # -> ll is aliased to `ls -lh --group-directories-first --color=auto'
      type bash  # -> bash is /usr/bin/bash
     ```

 8. Show the size of the directories:

      ```sh
-     du -sh a_directory  # 20 K (20 kilobytes)
+     du -sh a_directory  # 20K  (20 kilobytes)
      du -sh b_directory  # 4K   (directory is empty, 4K is the size of an empty dir)

      # Using the ? wildcard character, we can also compute the size of both
      # directories in a single command.
      du -sh ?_directory